(Updated April 30, 2021)

-E.O.
-20-81 requires all businesses to update their COVID-19 Preparedness Plans to include the face covering requirements, including those that have been incorporated into the Industry Guidance applicable to their business available on the Stay Safe Minnesota website.
+Executive Orders 20-81 and 21-01 require all businesses to update their COVID-19 Preparedness Plans to include the face covering requirements, including those that have been incorporated into the Industry Guidance applicable to their business available on the Stay Safe Minnesota website.
 Further, business must inform their workers how the business plan has been updated to reflect the face covering requirements and make revised plan available to their workers.
-Businesses may develop policies that impose more protective requirements with respect to face coverings than what E.O.
-20-81 requires.
+Businesses may develop policies that impose more protective requirements with respect to face coverings than what Gov. Walz’s executive orders require.

 While cities are not required to submit their plans to DEED for pre-approval, there are enforcement measures for noncompliance.
 Penalty provisions for noncompliance are outlined on page 17 of Executive Order 20-74.

 As the title of Executive Order 20-54 reflects (“Protecting Workers from Unsafe Working Conditions and Retaliation During the COVID-19 Peacetime Emergency”), this action protects workers from retaliation by declaring the following worker protections: